 Pupils risk of online abuse is further reduced by pupils in L4 - L6 (Year 7 to Year 12) handing in mobile 'phones, tablets and Surfaces/laptops every night before bedtime.
 L4 - U4 (Year 7 and Year 8) may only use their Surfaces/laptops and tablets within their boarding house when they are downstairs in common areas.
 SG staff understand that some pupils, who have a higher risk profile than others, may need more specific filtering and monitoring of their devices and additional measures.
 Support can be put in place to safeguard certain pupils who have specific needs.
+In order to safeguard our pupils, the use of 4G/5G mobile network while on school site is not allowed.

-For further information about Online Safety / e-safety, please see the SG E-safety Policy.
+For further information about Online Safety / e-safety, please see the SG Online Safety Policy.